weikleda/cs456s23/lab2/lab_2_description.md

 ## Editing file
 1. In the middle Sources window choose the plus tab.
 2. Choose add or create design sources.
-Click Next.
+Click `Next`.
 4. Create new file by choosing the plus tab again, -> Create File.
 Name it `combo_eq`.
 5. In the future you can specify parameters to your Module here, but for now lets make sure to learn the whole structure of a Verilog program so you can write it yourself.
 Just click OK.